hongfel3/BACH/README.md

 The general idea is to build a patch based classifier (CNN) and then aggregate the results (majority vote) to give an overall image class.
 The patch size used is 512x512.

+Implementations of the CNNs are found in the folders 'keras_folder' and 'pytorch_folder'.
+I have achieved results comparable to the original paper with these implementations.